chloehellberg/galactic-calculator/README.md

 ## Technologies Used

-_This application utilizes JavaScript and Jest for testing purposes._
+_This application utilizes JavaScript, NPM, webpack and Jest for testing purposes._

 ### License